andrei-dragan/earthy/README.md

 ## Technologies used

-As technologies, Earthy is a web application that uses HTML, CSS, JAVASCRIPT, JQuery, and AJAX along with PHP, SQL, MySQLi, and phpMyAdmin for databases.
+As technologies, Earthy is a web application that uses HTML, CSS, JavaScript, JQuery, and AJAX along with PHP, SQL, MySQLi, and phpMyAdmin for databases.

-## Stability

-Earthy is posted online, meaning that the user only needs an internet connection to use it - https://earthy-website.herokuapp.com/

-For a pleasant experience, it is recommended to use the application in the Google Chrome browser, since the full compatibility with other types of browsers will be optimized later.

 ## Security and Testing